W-Floyd/solus-deepin/README.md

 ## I'm a dragon, hear me roar!

-### It *IS* broken, and will remain so.
+### It is *probably* broken, and could remain so.

 This is an exercise in packaging Deepin.
-It is not ready - nor intended - for actual use, and it *will not* go into the Solus repos.
+It is not ready - nor intended - for production use, and it *will not* go into the Solus repos.

 ***